 SEARCH FOR YOUR NEW COMMUNITY

 It’s easier to make a decision for your future when you have all the information you need.
-The team at Medford Leas has designed an interactive workbook packed with helpful insights to give you an insider’s perspective to finding the right community.
+The team at Medford Leas has designed an interactive workbook packed with helpful insights into senior independent living to give you an insider’s perspective to finding the right community.
 This guide includes:

 - Tips for comparing communities.